Great, you’re planning a trip to Europe. Do you need a visa?

 The full list of countries whose citizens face a Schengen visa entry requirement is at the EU home affairs page.

-The 27 Schengen countries are: Austria, Belgium, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
-Romania and Bulgaria will integrate their border checks with the Schengen Area during 2024.
+The 29 Schengen countries are: Austria, Belgium, Bulgaria, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland.
 Concerns about irregular immigration persist in Schengen countries.

 The EU states: “Any person, irrespective of nationality, can travel between Schengen countries without going through border checks.
 However, national authorities can carry out police checks at borders between these countries and in border areas.”